kieranknowles1/nixcfg/docs/usage.md

 ## Dev Shells

 Dev shells are provided for development of various languages/projects.
-These can be entered with `develop <shell>`.
+These can be entered with `devr <shell>`.
 A list of available shells can be found with `nix flake show`.